 Projects that require a preapplication conference

-A preapplication conference is required for projects that need one or more of the following:
+A preapplication conference is required for (and only available to) projects that need one or more of the following:

 - Design Review Permit